hllylyns/train-tracker/train_tracker/README.md

 * If the number of lists (schedules) that contain a matching "just next" time is two or greater than two, we return those two or more schedules.

-* If we do not find two or more, we now must obtain all the current schedules with a start time earlier than the timestamp argument.
+* If we do not find two or more, we now must obtain all the current schedules with a start time earlier than the timestamp argument, including those with an end time earlier than the timestamp (because now we are concerned with next day).

 * From those schedules we will have to look for the earliest matching start time.
 In order to return two times or none, I think the fastest way to get there would be to sort the schedules by range, chronologically so that the first schedule you'd find in sorted list would be the earliest time.
 We now look to see if the second schedule in the list matches.
 If it does, we return those two schedules.
 If it does not, we continue the loop and look at the next schedule to see if the start time matches.